frasermince/evergreen/Output/Muzero.md

 $$

-with c1 and c2 being hyper parameters set to c1 = 1.25 and c2 = 19652.
+With c1 and c2 being hyper parameters set to c1 = 1.25 and c2 = 19652.
 Q is the state action value function predicted by our network, and p is some policy also predicted by our network.

 I feel like this formula was difficult for me to wrap my head around.
 So let's break it down a little bit.
 A lot of the added complication in this formula is due to scaling the policy times the visit count ratio $P(s,a) \cdot \frac{\sqrt{ \textstyle\sum_{b} N(s,b)}}{1 + N(s,a)}$

+## Action Selection Formula Broken Down

 I think it's instructive to work through what this would look like in practice so lets pretend we are solving this formula in the full atari environment where there are 18 action choices.
 Let's assume we have yet to visit any actions in this case the formula, ignoring for now the policy and Q value, for any action a would look like this.